 When I was growing up, my paternal grandmother lived with me and my family.
-She listened to news reports night and day, and she would relate the most disturbing ones to me and my sisters.
-Granny used the excuse that she wanted to warn us about all of the evil in the world, but all she did was instill us with fear--not the healthy kind, but the irrational and destructive kind.
+She listened to news reports day and night, and she would relate the most disturbing ones to me and my sisters.
+Granny used the excuse that she wanted to warn us about all of the evil in the world, but all she did was instill us with fear – not the healthy kind, but the irrational and destructive kind.
 When we tried to tell her that she shouldn’t keep listening to negative reports, she would respond with a sarcastic comment such as, “Am I supposed to bury my head in the sand?”
 I thought about my grandmother’s comments some years later when I was getting counseling for depression and anxiety, and my counselor warned me not to listen to daily news reports.
-I distinctly remember her telling me, “It’s not good for you."
-Over the years, I've discovered how right she was, and how subjecting myself to constant negative reports can fill me with fear and dread.
-The Bible tells us: "Fix your thoughts on what is true, and honorable, and right, and pure, and lovely, and admirable.
-Think about things that are excellent and worthy of praise."
-(Philippians 4:8 NLT) The fact is that if we are going to keep these commands, then we are going to have to be careful about what we watch and listen to.
-The Bible issues warning after warning about what we allow into our eyes and ears, and those who ignore these warnings can suffer mentally, emotionally, and physically.
+I distinctly remember her telling me, “It’s not good for you.”

-Prayer: Lord, teach me how to shun negative reports that have the potential to disturb and unsettle me.
+Prayer: Lord, please help me to shun negative reports that will only serve to disturb and unsettle me.
 Remind me often that no matter how chaotic my world gets, You are still in control.
+Teach me how to keep a running dialog with You day and night in ways that will draw me closer to You all the time.
 Thank You that as I keep my eyes and thoughts on You, I will experience Your unshakable peace!

 |MercyMe To Perform National Anthem at This Weekend's Indycar Genesys 300 Race|